Surface Finish Standards: Everything Food Machinery Manufacturers Need to Know

 If customer demand leads to a tricky engineering challenge that defies Ra standards, manufacturers may be able to use approved polishes to lower the average.
 Further testing can be done using the aforementioned profilometer.

-When it comes to achieving a holistic understanding of food machinery manufacturing as it relates to food safety compliance, one of the most important factors to consider is overall “cleanability” of the surfaces.
+When it comes to surface finish standards and achieving a holistic understanding of food machinery manufacturing as it relates to food safety compliance, one of the most important factors to consider is overall “cleanability” of the surfaces.
 This is because food safety officials and third-party inspectors alike are trained to assess how easily a piece of equipment can be broken down to be cleaned.

 It must be done with speed and fluidity which means that all surface finishes must possess the strength to withstand sometimes daily disassembling and reassembling.
 For manufacturers, the material selected needs to be built to last routine manipulation so that its Ra doesn’t wear down to exceed o.8µm.
 Before landing on a material, do your due diligence and confirm which compliance laws your producer client is being made to abide by.